Prerequisite – How ARP works?

 As you can see 2 packets are generated, one of ICMP and the other of ARP(green).
 ARP frame is generated because the host A has not yet communicated to host B i.e. the ARP has not been resolved i.e ARP will be resolved first so that host A have an entry for host B MAC address.

-As already explained the ARP request will be broadcast first for the target IP address within the network because routers do not forward broadcast packet.The broadcast request is recieved by the switch as shown in the above figure.
+As already explained the ARP request will be broadcast first for the target IP address within the network because routers do not forward broadcast packet.The broadcast request is received by the switch as shown in the above figure.

 The switch broadcast the ARP request as the entry in the ethernet header is FFFF.FFFF.FFFF (broadcast MAC address).

-Now the host B unicast the ARP reply to the host A which is recieved by the switch which in turn forward it to the host A as shown in the above 2 figures.
+Now the host B unicast the ARP reply to the host A which is received by the switch which in turn forward it to the host A as shown in the above 2 figures.

 Now the ARP has been resolved and the ICMP will be unicast to the host B from host A(as shown above).